Trump Downplays Threat Of 'Gift' From North Korea: Maybe It's A 'Beautiful Vase'

 Dealing with North Korea's nuclear ambitions has been one of Trump's top foreign policy priorities, and he has held a series of meetings with North Korea's Kim Jong Un to try to negotiate a solution.

-It's unclear exactly what the "Christmas gift" is that North Korea is threatening, but NPR's Geoff Brumfiel laid out a few of the options yesterday, including launching a rocket with a payload into space, conducting an underground nuclear test, or testing a long-range missile capable to reaching the United States or its territories.
+It's unclear exactly what the "Christmas gift" is that North Korea is threatening, but NPR's Geoff Brumfiel laid out a few of the options on Monday, including launching a rocket with a payload into space, conducting an underground nuclear test, or testing a long-range missile capable of reaching the United States or its territories.

 On Tuesday, Trump did not elaborate on how the U.S. would respond if North Korea were to conduct another missile test.